 She placed well in a number of shows including third in the 2011 National Show, repeating that result in 2012 at the Futurity and at Heart of England Fiesta.

 A quiet girl, easy to handle and a little self effacing she has given us a beautiful cria in Guinevere who followed in her mother’s footsteps, being placed 2nd in the Spring Alpaca Fiesta and 3rd in the National Show in 2015.
-She developed a tooth problem, since resolved so we didn’t mate her for a couple of years but last year she produced a lovely black male, Lukas from Herts Alpacas ‘Nigel’.
-This year she is due to produce our first cria (although alpacas are notoriously fickle in their pregnancy periods!) from our own stud Lucien.
+She developed a tooth problem, since resolved so we didn’t mate her for a couple of years but in 2018 she produced a lovely black male, Laertes from Herts Alpacas ‘Nigel’ and followed on with another black male in 2019, both of which have been sold.
+This year she has been mated with one of the black INca studs which we hope will produce something rather special.

 Houghton Hall Miss Congeniality, to give her her full title (Genie for short) is an absolutely gorgeous light brown girl who was born in 2013 and came to us in 2014 from Houghton Hall.
 To prove her quality she gained reserve champion at the Heart of England halter show in 2015 and Champion in the Heart of England fleece show the same year.
 This is not surprising as she has a very fine dense well organised fleece and excellent substance of bone.